carrionbee/Reform-Revolution/README.md

 • Harmonisation and compatibility with 'Private Construction Industry'
 • Harmonisation and compatibility with 'Heart of Appalachia, An Atompunk Mod'
 • Harmonisation and compatibility with 'Laws +'
+• Update, harmonisation and integration of the Assassinations mod, as it seems to be abandoned.
+All credits and respects to the OG 🙏.
-• Harmonisation, compatibility **and** expansion of 'Working' Hours' Mod
+• Harmonisation, integration **and** expansion of 'Working' Hours' Mod
+• *Regarding Working Hours Laws:* https://steamcommunity.com/sharedfiles/filedetails/?id=2908811278
+It is such an important struggle for the labour unions of the period, let alone in general.
+The expansions I reference are of the laws: we now have 40 hour weeks, 32 hour weeks, 20 hours weeks.
+Very progressive.
+Very prolet avant-garde.

 I hope to expand this mod over time, and if you have feedback please do comment!